yoshikiohshima/renkon-pad/README.md

 The IIFE should return either the created DOM element or a promise that resolves when all required resources are ready.
 Other nodes can then depend on this node to initialize consistently.

+It is good practice to create several text boxes and group your Renkon nodes within them.
+You can usually make the text box tall enough so that you don't need to scroll within it.
+Instead, use Renkon-pad’s pan and zoom features to navigate different parts of the text.

-You can create multiple runners—useful for comparing different versions of your code.
+You can create multiple runners.
+This is useful for comparing different versions of your code.
 Pressing a runner’s **play** button re-runs the code, although subtle rules determine which nodes are re-evaluated.
 When in doubt, create a fresh runner.

-Be sure to save your project regularly, though Renkon-pad is quite robust.
+Be sure to save your project regularly, although Renkon-pad is quite robust.

 ### Development Tips